ethereumjs/ultralight/packages/ui/README.md

 ### STATEROOT

-The StateRoot tab follows the tip of the chain using the Beacon Light Protocol
+The StateRoot tab follows the tip of the chain using the Beacon Light Network

 ### PEER_LOGS (WebSocket only)